esphome/esphome-docs/guides/getting_started_hassio.rst

 On the front page you will see all configurations for nodes you created.
 For each file, there are three basic actions you can perform:

-- **UPLOAD**: This compiles the firmware for your node and uploads it using any connected USB device or, if no USB devices are connected, over-the-air using the :doc:`/components/ota`.
+- **INSTALL**: This compiles the firmware for your node and installs it.
+Installation happens wirelessy if you have enabled the :doc:`/components/ota` in your configuration.
+Alternatively you can install it from your browser or via a device connected to the machine running the ESPHome Dashboard.

 - **SHOW LOGS**: With this command you can view all the logs the node is outputting.
 If a USB device is connected, it will attempt to use the serial connection.
 Otherwise it will use the built-in OTA logs.